 To be mindful of this, employers can host networking events specifically for first-gen college students, and invite employees that identify as first-generation to connect with students.

 (3) First-gen college students experience barriers in familiarity with the recruiting process.

 Finally, employers must bridge the gap in familiarity that first-generation college students often face.

-Many students report feeling that there are unclear expectations around recruiting and the job search, but in particular, first-generation college students often have fewer outlets to help answer their questions and ease their confusion.
+Many students report feeling that there are unclear expectations around recruiting and the job search, but in particular, first-gen college students often have fewer outlets to help answer their questions and ease their confusion.

 “I think just overall increasing the transparency of information that’s provided to younger college students,” one first-generation college student said.
 “So they don’t miss out on any opportunities later down the line, just because they weren’t aware that they had to start early.”